maubanel/GMS2-Top-Down-Shooter/basic-timelines/README.md

 ##### `Step 4.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Each object has a timeline that is accessed through **timeline_index** but it defaults to `-1`.
 We need to *assign* the newly created timeline and also start it.
 Since it is unassigned it needs to be started.
-Open **obj_game_controller | Create event** and assign the timeline at the bottom of the script.
+Open **obj_game | Create event** and assign the timeline at the bottom of the script.

 ![Assign the timeline index and start running the timeline in obj_game_controller Create event](images/StartTimelineController.png)